Pigeon River Fish and Wildlife Area

-Pigeon River Fish and Wildlife Area is a protected area that covers 12134 acres and is dedicated to providing hunting and fishing opportunities.
+Pigeon River Fish and Wildlife Area is a protected area in northeastern Indiana that covers 12134 acres and is dedicated to providing hunting and fishing opportunities.
 The area includes 529 acres of lakes and 17 mi along the Pigeon River.
-It is located on Indiana State Road 3, near Mongo in Lagrange County, Indiana.
+It is located on Indiana State Road 3, near Mongo in Lagrange County.
 The Fish and Wildlife Area contains Tamarack Bog Nature Preserve, a 150 acre wetland parcel that has been designated as a National Natural Landmark.

 Wildlife

 During the spring and fall migrations, waterfowl are at their peak abundance.
 The area is open during the appropriate hunting seasons, and trapping in the wetlands is allowed but subject to selection through a drawing.